 3.1.
-Identification total phenolic and flavonoid
+Identification Total Phenolic and Flavonoid

 The products in this research are cocoa liquor and dark chocolate made from cocoa beans with a variation of the number of cocoa beans without fermentation and fermented cocoa beans.
-Dark Chocolate is a product that is rich in polyphenols and flavonoids with cocoa mass (liquor), about 70%.
+Dark chocolate is a product that is rich in polyphenols and flavonoids with cocoa mass (liquor), about 70%.
 Variation of the number of cocoa beans without more significant fermentation of fermented cocoa beans.
-Cocoa liquor samples produced from 100% of cocoa beans without fermentation show the highest levels of high polyphenols and flavonoid, while cocoa liquor samples from 25% cocoa beans without fermentation process that can lower the levels of polyphenols and flavonoid in the product.
-In Cocoa liquor products, sample L1 with the highest content of polyphenols and flavanoids of 195.472 mg/gr samples and 206.15 mg/g samples (Fig. 1).
-While on the sample, dark chocolate code D1 total content of polyphenols and flavonoids in dark chocolate samples (D1-D4 code) are reduced by increasing the number of fermented cocoa beans.
-The fermentation process can decrease the content of polyphenols and flavonoids, which are directly proportional to the increasing number of fermented cocoa beans [22,23].
+Cocoa liquor samples produced from 100% of cocoa beans without fermentation show the highest levels of high polyphenols and flavonoid, while cocoa liquor samples from 25% cocoa beans without fermentation and 75% of fermented cocoa beans demonstrate the total levels of polyphenols, due to the fermentation process that can lower the levels of polyphenols and flavonoid in the product.
+In cocoa liquor products, sample L1 with the highest content of polyphenols and flavanoids of 195.472 mg/g samples and 206.15 mg/g samples (Figure 1).
+While on the sample, dark chocolate code D1 total content of polyphenols and the highest flavonoids of 79.622 mg/g samples and 113.15 mg/g samples (Figure 2).
+The total levels of polyphenols and flavonoids in dark chocolate samples (D1-D4 code) are reduced by increasing the number of fermented cocoa beans.
+The fermentation process can decrease the content of polyphenols and flavonoids, which are directly proportional to the increasing number of fermented cocoa beans [22-23].

 The decrease in the content of polyphenols during fermentation is caused by the diffusion of polyphenols that come out of the seed chip.
-During the fermentation process, polyphenols are oxidized by polyphenols oxidase forming quinone and diquinon followed by polymerization and the formation of insoluble pigment compounds with high molecular weights.
-In addition, reactions with proteins also contribute to the decrease in the the total content of polyphenols.
+During cocoa beans fermentation, polyphenols are subjected to biochemical modifications through oxidation and polymerization and binding with protein, hence decreasing their solubility and astringency effect.
+At the same time, anthocyanins are hydrolyzed to produce anthocyanidins, galactose andarabinose; beside dimerisation of leucocyanidins and exudation of the flavonoids from the bean.
+Subsequently, during drying, the amount of polyphenols are substantially reduced mainly by enzymatic browning [24-25].
+Polyphenols are oxidized by polyphenols oxidase forming quinone and diquinon followed by polymerization and the formation of insoluble pigment compounds with high molecular weights.
+In addition, reactions with proteins also contribute to the decrease in the total content of polyphenols.
 This research shows that the total levels of polyphenols and flavonoids in cocoa liquor are higher than after being dark chocolate products.
 This is due to the process of processing from cocoa liquor to dark chocolate has passed several processes of heating (conching) so as to reduce levels of polyphenols and flavonoids.
-The more stages of processing involving the heating process, the more content of the loss of polyphenols and flavonoids [24,25].
-Dark chocolate products produced in this research have high levels of polyphenols and flavonoids so that it can meet the criteria as a health food based on the content of polyphenols and Flavonoidnya.
-Dark chocolate products can increase the concentration of HDL (high-density lipoprotein) cholesterol, thereby lowering a person to be exposed to cardiovascular diseases [24].
+The more stages of processing involving the heating process, the more content of the loss of polyphenols and flavonoids [26-27].
+Dark chocolate products products produced in this research have high levels of polyphenols and flavonoids so that it can meet the criteria as a health food based on the content of polyphenols and Flavonoidnya.
+Dark chocolate products can increase the concentration of high-density lipoprotein (HDL) cholesterol, thereby lowering a person to be exposed to cardiovascular diseases.
+The total phenolic content of the beans and cocoa products is very influenced by the interaction of genetic factors with their surroundings.
+In the period before the harvest (pre-harvest) total phenolic content influenced by the interaction of genetic factors (genotype/varieties/clone) with environmental factors biophysics oragronomist (aquaculture).
+Later in the period of post-harvest, the components of the post-harvest interact each other with processing factors (the process of fruit storage, fermentation, drying, and roasting) to influence polyphenol content [28].